-In December of 2018 my husband and I tried out the keto diet as one of our sons was doing it and we were on vacation with him and his family.
+In December 2018, my husband and I tried out the keto diet as one of our sons was doing it and we were on vacation with him and his family.
 After a few weeks of experimenting with that, we altered the strict keto version to what I call a “modified keto.”
-We consume lots of fats, but the good, omega 3 kind.
+We consume lots of fats, but the good, omega-3 kind.
 We don’t restrict vegetables or fruits, AKA the good carbs.
-We avoid processed foods that contain lots of sugar and preservatives, and consume lots of protein, but stick to the lean and non processed variety.
+We avoid processed foods that contain lots of sugar and preservatives and consume lots of protein but stick to the lean and non-processed variety.

-In March of this year, those good habits flew out the window with the arrival of COVID-19 isolation recommendations.
+In March 2020, those good habits flew out the window with the arrival of COVID-19 isolation recommendations.
 Feeling sorry for ourselves (missing our kids and grandkids) or bored, or both, we began the slippery slope to snacking and TV binging.

-When Easter festivities were cancelled due to social distancing measures, I still cooked a big dinner and baked delicious goodies, but divvied (most of) it up and dropped off care packages and Easter baskets to our sons’ respective doorsteps for their families to enjoy.
-Usually when I bake for family gatherings I include one or two gluten free varieties.
+When Easter festivities were canceled due to social distancing measures, I still cooked a big dinner and baked delicious goodies, but divvied (most of) it up and dropped off care packages and Easter baskets to our sons’ respective doorsteps for their families to enjoy.
+Usually, when I bake for family gatherings I include one or two gluten-free varieties.
 Not this year, unfortunately for me.
-Instead I snacked on the wheat laden goodies, limiting myself to half a cookie per day to avoid the stomach problems associated with my wheat allergy.
+Instead, I snacked on the wheat-laden goodies, limiting myself to half a cookie per day to avoid the stomach problems associated with my wheat allergy.

 If that doesn’t prove “you are what you eat” I don’t know what does.

 2 thoughts on “You Are What You Eat, I am Living Proof”

 Yep I entirely agree with you.
 Any time I stay from quite a raw, unprocessed diet, I feel terrible.
 Good shout with this post!